DenysSoldatenko/Projects/API_Paste/README.md

-# Creating a backend for the server
+# API_Paste Project
-You need to design and implement a backend (REST API) for a service similar to pastebin.com — the service allows you to fill in pieces of text/code ("paste") and get a short link to them, which can be sent to other people.
+This project involves designing and implementing a backend REST API for a service similar to pastebin.com.
+The service allows users to create and share pieces of text or code, referred to as "pastes," and provides short links for easy sharing.

 When loading "paste," the user specifies:
 1. The period during which "pasta" will be available at the link (expiration time) is 10 minutes, 1 hour, 3 hours, 1 Day, 1 Week, 1 month, without restriction, after the deadline, you cannot access "pasta," including the author